lfrei/kafka-training/kafka-security.md

 💡 You should now see a new **SSL** Listener.
 The other Listeners (for plaintext) are still available.

 Produce a message and consume it again.
-Investigate the below given bash scripts als well as the properties files for producer/consumer.
+Investigate the below given bash scripts as well as the properties files for producer/consumer.

 ```
 docker exec -it broker bash